How to Stop Procrastinating: 12 Tips and Tricks to Avoid Procrastination

 Step 3: Set clear goals

-The next thing to do in your process of dealing with procrastination is to establish clear, achievable, and meaningful goals.
+The next thing to do in the procrastination process is to establish clear, achievable, and meaningful goals.

 For example, if your goal is to “be more active”, this may be too vague for you to actually stick at it.